 The current RPA communications are thoughtful and comprehensive, but sometimes a bit daunting for casual readers.
 I think I could help make the material a bit more digestible and shareable.
 I would like to brainstorm with others ideas for pro-people, anti-Trump campaigns that go beyond online petitions, and then I’m pretty good at operationalizing things.

 The RPA, or what it has accomplished, is one of my favorite things about Richmond.
 All my lefty friends are jealous of what we have here, and I like being a part of it.
-When I was canvassing in 2014, I was continually surprised by how easy it was to convince my neighbors in the Annex that they should elect candidates who were running to the left of the Democratic Party—even white working-class people that I would not have expected support from.
-I’d like to see that spread.
+When I was canvassing in 2014, I was continually surprised by how easy it was to talk to my neighbors in the Annex about electing candidates who were running to the left of the Democratic Party.